fhdsl/AI_for_Decision_Makers/quizzes/02f-Avoiding_Harm-idare_and_ai.md

 ## IDARE and AI Quiz

 ?
-What does the acronym IDARE stand for in the context of using AI responsibly?
+What does the acronym IDARE stand for?

 A) Inclusion, Diversity, Anti-Racism, and Equity
 b) Intelligence, Data, Algorithms, Research, Engineering